WilliamSaysX/skill-forge/README.md

 Claude will:
 1. Check for llms.txt (10x faster)
-2. Fetch documentation
+2. Fetch documentation to temp-materials/
 3. Help organize into skill structure
-4. Create distributable package
+4. Install to skills directory (ready to use!)
+5. Optionally create .zip for distribution

 ### Example 3: Create Skill from PDF